J. Allen Hynek: Personal life

 Hynek and his second wife, Miriam Curtis Hynek, had five children.
 Hynek's son Joel Hynek is an Oscar-winning visual effects supervisor.
 He oversaw the design of the camouflage effect for the movie Predator, and won the Best Visual Effects Oscar for his work on What Dreams May Come.

-Docuseries based on his life

-In 2019, The History Channel created and aired a highly-fictionalized TV show based on his UFO research and the organization he worked for dubbed Project Blue Book.
+In 2019, the History Channel created and aired a highly-fictionalized TV show based on Hynek UFO research and the organization he worked for dubbed Project Blue Book.

-Death

 On April 27, 1986, Hynek died of a malignant brain tumor, at Memorial Hospital in Scottsdale, Arizona.
 He was 75 years old.